 Tip: When you send the logo to folks it should be in vector (.ai or .eps) format, so that way it won’t be pixelated or stretched.
 Additionally, make sure you have a logo with a transparent background.
 This should be in a .png format.

 You want your campaign to start off with Twitter and Facebook accounts, worry about Instagram and Snapchat later.

-When creating a Twitter account you’ll also want a nice clean headshot, and a timeline photo with your logo in the corner.
+When creating a Twitter account you’ll also want a nice clean headshot and a timeline photo with your logo in the corner.
 Be sure to include your website in your bio, so people know where to get more information about you.
-A clever hashtag is also a good idea, make sure it’s unique, maybe relevant to your district, opponent or name.
+A clever hashtag is also a good idea, make sure it’s unique and relevant to your district, opponent or name.

 Tip: If you’re going to use your personal Twitter account as the campaign account, do a scrub for personal information.

 For launch day and at least a few days thereafter you’ll want someone managing your social media presence.
 That means setting up Facebook live streams, live-tweeting events, and posting up-to-date content.
 There will be a boost in activity on your social media pages, so be ready to engage with these people, like their tweets, thank them for their support.
 These are people that can turn into donors and volunteers.